Pure Nootropics’ Party Recovery Complex is formulated with ingredients to help you recover from the unwanted after-effects of alcohol consumption.

 - Dihydromyricetin (DHM) may decrease the amount of acetaldehyde in the human body (2).
 Although used for many years traditionally as Chinese medicine, scientific research on DHM and humans is scarce.
 DHM (Ampelopsin) is a flavonoid of the species Hovenia dulcis, otherwise known as the Japanese Raisin Tree (3).
 The most conclusive scientific research about DHM and alcohol has been studied in animals and has shown promise in the capability of reducing the oxidative stress alcohol puts on the body and may be able to lessen the effects of acute alcohol consumption (4, 5).

-Hangovers are typically symptoms of fatigue, weakness, thirst, headache, muscle aches, nausea, vomiting, stomach pain, decreased sleep, vertigo, sensitivity to light, sensitivity to sound, decreased attention, decreased concentration, depression, anxiety, irritability, tremor, sweating, increased heart rate, and increased blood pressure.
-A hangover that you may experience may be a form of mild alcohol withdrawal, although hangovers differ from alcohol withdrawal in that they usually last a few hours rather than the several days associated with alcohol withdrawal.
-In each case, the hangover begins within several hours of the ending of the drinking when the blood alcohol concentration starts to fall.
+The adverse after-effects of drinking alcohol are typically symptoms of fatigue, weakness, thirst, headache, muscle aches, nausea, vomiting, stomach pain, decreased sleep, sensitivity to light, sensitivity to sound, decreased attention, and decreased concentration.
+These effects you may experience may be a form of mild alcohol withdrawal, although it’s different from alcohol withdrawal because the effects usually last a few hours rather than the several days associated with alcohol withdrawal.
+In each case, the unpleasant sensations begin within several hours of the ending of the drinking when the blood alcohol concentration starts to fall.
 (6).

 - N-Acetyl-L-Cysteine (NAC) is an antioxidant and precursor for the master antioxidant glutathione (1).
 Its functions have been well studied in humans and can provide many benefits that extend beyond its interactions with alcohol.
 Unfortunately, scientific research with NAC, alcohol, and humans is scarce.
 In animal research, NAC has provided restorative effects to liver tissue after alcohol consumption and has demonstrated the possibility of reducing the after-effects of alcohol.
-Some theorize that the after-effects of alcohol NAC may reduce are the “hangovers” that people may experience, but since hangovers are such a subjective topic, it is still being studied (7, 8).
+Some theorize that the specific after-effects of alcohol NAC may reduce are the common cluster of discomfort that people may experience, but since it is such a subjective topic, it is still being studied (7, 8).

 The dehydration effect of alcohol causes electrolyte imbalance.
 Consuming approximately 4 drinks causes the body to lose up to 1 quart of water over just a few hours (6).